jhthompson12/jhthompson12.github.io/_posts/2022-03-28-Baby-SpiCroft.markdown

+---
 layout: post
 title: "Baby-SpiCroft"
 date: 2022-03-26 09:57:05 -0400
 tags: raspberry-pi open-source baby-monitor smart-speaker Picroft Mycroft Infrared WebRTC
+---

-# Baby SpiCroft (bā′bē spī krôft):A Raspberry Pi Smart Speaker Baby Monitor Built on Open Source
+# Baby SpiCroft: A Raspberry Pi Smart Speaker Baby Monitor Built on Open Source

 In the months leading up to the birth of our first child, my partner and I were beginning to nest.
 She was busy procuring critical, practical